best-practice-and-impact/qa-of-code-guidance/book/glossary.md

 Abstraction is used to manage the complexity of software, by describing our logic in a more generic way or by hiding complexity.
 When we use similar logic in multiple parts of our code, we can abstract this logic into a generic function or method to be reused.
-When part of our process is very complex but is self-contained we can hide this complexity it by putting it inside a function and referring to the function.
+When part of our process is very complex, but is self-contained, we can hide this complexity it by putting it inside a function and referring to the function.

 ### Application Programming Interface (API)